-At the Institute of Performance Nutrition (“the IOPN”, formerly the Guru Performance Institute) we have assembled a special team of expert practitioners as our educators who are led by Founder and Director Dr Laurent Bannock, all of whom are highly qualified and well-respected professionals within the field.
+At the Institute of Performance Nutrition (“the IOPN”) we have assembled a special team of expert practitioners and academics as our educators who are led by Founder and Director Dr Laurent Bannock, all of whom are highly qualified and well-respected professionals within the field.
 Such expertise helps to ensure that the professional educational products that we offer are unparalleled and remain at the forefront of competition.

-Our experts have significant experience working within the high performance setting.
-They have collaborated with a wide variety of elite teams and individual athletes, including FIFA World Cup and English Premiership / Championship league football teams, WTA professional tennis players, Premier League football and rugby players, Olympians, professional boxers, MMA (UFC) fighters, and elite level triathletes (Ironman, GB age group etc).
+Our experts have significant experience working both within the elite athlete and professional sports team settings as well as active members of the general public.
+As a result they have collaborated with an impressive variety of elite teams and individual athletes, including FIFA World Cup and English Premiership / Championship league football teams, WTA professional tennis players, Premier League football and rugby players, Olympians, professional boxers, MMA (UFC) fighters, and elite level triathletes (Ironman, GB age group etc).
 They also have extensive experience working with recreational athletes (cyclists, runners, triathletes, cross-fit athletes, bodybuilders and regular gym goers) who are looking to take their performance (both exercise and day-to-day) to the next level.

 To provide our students with the best possible, and up to date, evidence-based education and support to help them achieve unparalleled success in their studies and ultimately in their professional practice.

 Dr Laurent Bannock DProf, MSc, CSCS, RNutr, SENr